AI Share of Code Was a Useful Number. It Isn't Anymore.

 Even if I trusted the number, it has stopped doing any work.

-A year ago, AI use was uneven, and the number told you something real: whether the investment in these tools was paying off.
+A year ago, AI use was still new, and the number told you something real: whether the investment in these tools was paying off.
 Could AI actually produce code that survived review and made it to the primary branch?
 That was a genuine open question.
-Now almost everyone uses AI to write code.
+Now almost every engineer on my team uses AI to write code and the code also gets merged into the primary branch.
 The metric tells me nothing.

 It Counts the Wrong Part